ixydo/dmarc-viewer/README.md

 interested in.

 ## Live Demo

 A  `DMARC viewer` demo is available at [dmarc-viewer.abteil.org](https://dmarc-viewer.abteil.org).

 ## Configure DNS

 To **receive DMARC aggregate reports** for your domains all you need to do is to add a DMARC entry to your DNS records.
 Read [*"Anatomy of a DMARC resource record in the DNS"*](https://dmarc.org/overview/) for initial guidance.

+## Set up Maxmind for GeoIP updates

+We need to get the GeoLite2-City database from Maxmind.
+As of January 2020 Maxmind require you use a licence to download this.
+You'll need to go through registration and place the GeoIP.conf file in the top level of the repo before launching the service.

 ## Start Analyzing!

 To analyze your own DMARC aggregate reports you need to deploy an instance of `DMARC viewer`.
 Follow these steps to get you started: